rwright403/king_hybrid/README.md

 I made this progam to help with rocket engine design.
 I decided to make this over alternatives like already built software packages alternatives because I enjoy programming and I value having the control of creating my own models and the understanding it brings me.
+I think it is important to have a good amount of understanding and control because of how finicky nitrous oxide is.

 Maybe this isn't the most efficient choice though.
 I have definitely learned a lot through making it though.
 Even when the program is broken, its cool to see how the errors propagate through the program.
 I have read about vehicle failures where the failure of a component causes several effects that propagate through the system, and I definitely see that when I have extraneous inputs.